Is Prime an Energy Drink?

 What is the difference between Prime Energy and Prime Hydration?

 Prime Energy, which contains caffeine, is sold in cans.
-Prime Hydration does not contain caffeine and is supplied in bottled and powder formulations.
-Both Prime Energy and Prime Hydration are available in various flavors, including Tropical Punch, Blue Raspberry, and Ice Pop.
-According to the drinks’ manufacturer, both Prime Hydration and Prime Energy are low in caloric content and are also vegan and gluten-free.
+Prime Hydration and Prime UFC 300 do not contain caffeine and are supplied in bottles.
+There are also powder formulations of Prime Hydration.
+All three Prime products are available in various flavors, including Tropical Punch, Blue Raspberry, and Ice Pop.
+According to their manufacturer, Prime drinks are low in calories and are also vegan and gluten-free.

 What are Prime Energy drink ingredients?

-Prime Energy contains filtered water, coconut water, caffeine, flavoring agents, and electrolytes (including potassium, vitamin B12, and magnesium).
+Prime Energy ingredients include filtered water, coconut water, caffeine, flavoring agents, electrolytes (sodium, potassium, and magnesium), B vitamins, and some essential amino acids.
 Prime Energy also contains sucralose, an artificial sweetener that some studies have linked to DNA damage and a leaky gut.
 Because Prime Energy contains coconut water, people with tree nut allergies may wish to avoid consumption of this product.
+The ingredients in Prime Hydration and Prime UFC 300 are similar to those in Prime Energy, minus the caffeine.

 Is Prime Energy drink bad for you?